Frequently Asked Questions

 Q3: My department works in all three categories (life science, physical science, mathematics and computer science), can nominator nominate 3 nominees in each category?

-A: You can recommend nominators from all of the 3 areas in your department and provide their names and emails for us at general@aysfellowship.org.
+A: You can recommend nominators from all three 3 areas in your department and provide their names and emails for us at review@aysfellowship.org.
 A nomination letter will be sent to them to submit an eligible nomination.

 Questions about Required Materials for Applicants